-Introduction To Design Pattern Interview Questions And Answer
+Introduction to Design Pattern Interview Questions and Answers

 The Design patterns can be classified into three main categories:

 So While Preparing for a job interview in Design.
-I am sure you want to know the most common 2019 Design Pattern Interview Questions and answers that will help you crack the Design Pattern Interview with ease.
+I am sure you want to know the most common 2023 Design Pattern Interview Questions and answers to help you quickly crack the Design Pattern Interview.
 Below is the list of top Design Pattern Interview Questions and answers at your rescue.

-Singleton pattern is a creational pattern which allows only one instance of a class to be created which will be available to the whole application.
-The major advantage of Singleton design pattern is its saves memory because the single instance is reused again and again; there is no need to create a new object at each request.
-For example, in our application, we can use a single database connection shared by multiple objects, instead of creating a database connection for every request.
+The Singleton pattern is a creational design pattern that enables the creation of only one class instance, which can be accessed throughout the entire application.
+The significant advantage of the Singleton design pattern is that it saves memory because the single instance is reused repeatedly; there is no need to create a new object at each request.
+For example, in our application, we can use a single database connection shared by multiple objects instead of creating a database connection for every request.

-The major drawbacks of using singleton design pattern are:
+The major drawbacks of using a singleton design pattern are:

 Factory classes provide flexibility in terms of design.
 Below are some of the benefits of factory class:

 - Factory design pattern results in more decoupled code, allowing us to hide creational logic from dependent code.